animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 <!-- RGH discharged me not much more than one week after admission, with diagnoses "bipolar mania," "catatonia." -->

 > [!WARNING]
-> As this was happening, on the same Christmas, 2018 day, somebody named Tayler was being sexually assaulted by her bald Jewish husband who had kidnapped her to New Orleans.
+> As this was happening, on the same Christmas, 2018 day, somebody named Tayler was being sexually assaulted by her bald Jewish husband of one year who had kidnapped her to New Orleans.

 ### Resurrection